The Department of Housing and Urban Development issued a request for information March 6 to move a legacy asset management system to the cloud.

 The documents also show that the system interfaces with 15 other HUD systems and business partners.
 Responses are due March 24.

-Andrew Eversden covered all things defense technology for C4ISRNET.
-Beforehand, he reported on federal IT and cybersecurity for Federal Times and Fifth Domain, and worked as a congressional reporting fellow for the Texas Tribune.
+Andrew Eversden covers all things defense technology for C4ISRNET.
+He previously reported on federal IT and cybersecurity for Federal Times and Fifth Domain, and worked as a congressional reporting fellow for the Texas Tribune.
 He was also a Washington intern for the Durango Herald.
 Andrew is a graduate of American University.

 Load More